joshjmin/SpeedyPenguin/logs/Josh M.md

 > **Plans for next day:** continue to dissect the different mechanisms required

 > **Problems/bugs noted:** couldn't find a solution for a restricted and balanced jump

+### Log for 2023-05-26

+> **Goals for today:** continue to add code and adjust the jumping and obstacle mechanisms

+> **Accomplished:** modified code, fixed jumping and added floor to game, added obstacles, put penguin image on window

+> **Plans for next day:** continue to fix the image penguin to fit the size and further details

+> **Problems/bugs noted:** penguin is too big, have to find a way to rersize